 4. Omnipresent Customer Service Experience that doesn’t suck

-One of the common challenges faced by online stores and business trapped in the thriving Experience Economy is the inability to provide 24/7 friendly customer service that offers a frictionless experience that (as the title of this section suggests) doesn’t suck.
+One of the common challenges faced by online stores and businesses trapped in the thriving Experience Economy is the inability to provide 24/7 friendly customer service that offers a frictionless experience that (as the title of this section suggests) doesn’t suck.
 This has a lot to do with the culture of immediacy and instant gratification.
 Consumers feel that an immediate response is a fundamental right rather than a luxurious add-on.

 According to the aforementioned ResearchScape study, although FAQs and product filters are the most commonly used support options (43% and 40% respectively), FAQs actually ranked the lowest in terms of helpfulness.
 On the contrary, services driven by interactive elements such as Digital Assistants and live chat ranked as very or completely helpful by a majority of shoppers.

-Conversational UI enables you to provide your site visitors with a 24/7 support with an interactive element that creates a journey of choice instead of blind search.
+Conversational UI enables you to provide your site visitors with 24/7 support with an interactive element that creates a journey of choice instead of a blind search.
 Also, it deals with the issue of millennials stirring away from using phone calls to get information.

 Naturally, a conversational chatbot cannot fully substitute a human.
 However, a dialogue interface can help you identify and sort customer queries.
-By creating variable conditions you can initiate human takeover for the most urgent or complex queries.
+By creating variable conditions, you can initiate human takeover for the most urgent or complex queries.

 It was about a decade ago when video games started to outperform Hollywood blockbusters.
-Did you know that a popular open-world game Grand Theft Auto V grossed more than double the highest-grossing films in history?
+Did you know that a popular open-world game, Grand Theft Auto V, grossed more than double the highest-grossing films in history?
 Yes, it’s that serious.

-At some point watching your heroes on the big screen became secondary to becoming your heroes and experiencing their struggles and triumphs.
+At some point, watching your heroes on the big screen became secondary to becoming your heroes and experiencing their struggles and triumphs.